Ferdousfrd/time-tracker/README.md

     npm run dev => Runs the frontend development server (Vite). node server.js => Starts the backend server (Express).

-Key Features:
-Create new tasks.
-Assign tags to categorize tasks for better organization.
-View all tasks in a simple, user-friendly interface.
-Delete tasks when they are no longer needed.
-Track your tasks with timestamps to monitor progress.
-Toggle between light and dark themes to personalize your experience (under construction).
-Start and stop tracking time on tasks to measure how much time you spend on them.

 ### Usage